bendaws/vim/README.md

-# MicroVim 4.1
+# si
-MicroVim is a basic text editor written in scratch from C. There is no real big benefit to it; I just didn't want to learn how to use Vim or a super complicated editor, so I implemented the basics of it myself.
+si is a basic text editor written in scratch from C. There is no real big benefit to it; I just didn't want to learn how to use Vim or a super complicated editor, so I implemented the basics of it myself.

 ## Features
 - Two modes: `-- NORMAL --` and `-- INSERT --`
 - Basic I/O
 - Command line ``:``
+- ``WIP`` Plugin support

 ## Roadmap
 - [X] File I/O